puppetlabs-toy-chest/puppet-quest-guide/Quest_Guide/quests/resource_ordering.md

 You are likely use to reading instructions from top to bottom.
 If you wish to master the creation of Puppet manifests you must learn to think of ordering in a different way.
 Rather than processing instructions from top to bottom, Puppet interprets the resource declarations in a manifest in whatever order is most efficient.

-If necessary, you will need to ensure that a resource declaration is applied before another.
-For instance, if you wish to declare in a manifest that a service should be running, you need to ensure that the package for that service is already installed and configured beforehand.
+Sometimes, however, you will need to ensure that a resource declaration is applied before another.
+For instance, if you wish to declare in a manifest that a service should be running, you need to ensure that the package for that service is installed and configured before you can start it.

-If you require that a group of resources be managed in a specific order, you must explicitly state the dependency relationships between these resources within the resource declarations.
+When you need a group of resources to be managed in a specific order, you must explicitly state the dependency relationships between these resources within the resource declarations.

 ## Relationship Metaparameters